Three Questions To Ask Yourself Before Purchasing Aerial Imagery

 1. How large is the area of interest?

 You probably have good reasons to want the best and the newest available, but if your project is in a stable area that doesn’t really change from year to year, there’s nothing wrong with ordering archived imagery that’s a few years old.
 Archived aerial imagery is normally taken in early Spring after the snow has melted, before the trees are budding, and without cloud so that ground features are as visible as possible, so, older aerial imagery can actually work to your advantage in many cases.
-Satellite image archives are collected year round, allowing the chance to compare the same area over different days, seasons, or years...weather permitting.
+Satellite image archives are collected year round, allowing the chance to compare the same area over different days, seasons, or years...weather permitting.3.
+What are you going to do with it?

 For areas where development has taken place recently, it will usually be necessary to order new imagery.
 In that case, simply call for a quote.
 If you’re interested in canopies, crop health, or other natural features that have a specific time frame other than early Spring, it will also be necessary to order new imagery according to your specifications.